Wencor Group Acquires Fortner Engineering

-Wencor Group, based in Peachtree City, Georgia, has acquired Fortner Engineering & Manufacturing, a certified 145 repair station specializing in hydraulic component repair and ...
+Wencor Group, based in Peachtree City, Georgia, has acquired Fortner Engineering & Manufacturing, a certified Part 145 repair station specializing in hydraulic component repair and maintenance.
+Terms of the transaction were not disclosed.
+Wencor is a provider of Parts Manufacturer Approval (PMA) design and development, FAA Designated Engineering Representative repairs and other services.
+Fortner Engineering, founded in 1952, offers hydraulic component maintenance, repair and overhaul ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS